kyungjae-lee/engineers-notebook/real-time-operating-systems/scheduling.md

 ## Note

-* When configuring the debugger settings to use `printf()` over SWO pin, you also need to set the system clock.
+* When configuring the debugger settings to use `printf()` over SWO pin, you also need to set the system clock speed.

-  Go to "Device Configuration Tool" $\to$ Clock Configuration, and check the following: (Our system's clock is 25 MHz)
+  Go to "Device Configuration Tool" $\to$ Clock Configuration, and check the following: (Our system's clock runs at 25 MHz)